|

 Extensive Video library of Mediucal Marijuana Research

-Despite proven facts of medicinal benefits from using medical marijuarna, the United States federal government, however, has resisted any change to marijuana's illegal status at the federal level.
+Despite the proven facts of medicinal benefits from using medical THC, the United States federal government, however, has resisted any change to marijuana's illegal status at the federal level.
 The Supreme Court ruled in 2005 in Raich v.
 Gonzales that the federal government can prosecute medical marijuana patients, even in states with compassionate use laws, and several medical marijuana dispensaries in California have since been subject to Drug Enforcement Administration raids.

 Federal DEA Raid on a medical marijuana dispensery